coder/envbuilder/docs/container-registry-auth.md

 }
 ```

-`base64` encode the JSON and provide it to envbuilder as the `ENVBUILDER_DOCKER_CONFIG_BASE64` environment variable.
+`base64` encode the JSON and provide it to envbuilder as the
+`ENVBUILDER_DOCKER_CONFIG_BASE64` environment variable.

+Alternatively, the configuration file can be placed in `/.envbuilder/config.json`.
+The `DOCKER_CONFIG` environment variable can be used to define a custom path.
+The
+path must either be the path to a directory containing `config.json` or the full
+path to the JSON file itself.

+> [!NOTE] Providing the docker configuration through other means than the
+> `ENVBUILDER_DOCKER_CONFIG_BASE64` environment variable will leave the
+> configuration file in the container filesystem.
+This may be a security risk.

-Alternatively, if running `envbuilder` in Kubernetes, you can create an `ImagePullSecret` and
+When running `envbuilder` in Kubernetes, you can create an `ImagePullSecret` and
 pass it into the pod as a volume mount.
 This example will work for all registries.

 ```shell